 When travelling to Barcelona visiting the Sagrada Familia Cathedral is a must.

-An unique monument, impressive for its size, details and architecture.
+A unique monument, impressive for its size, details and architecture.

 Antoni Gaudí's project, genius Catalan architect.
 He spent the last years of his life, until his accidental death, in his workshop on site dedicating himself fully to the construction, even though at the time he was among the most famous architects and his services were in great demand, losing other opportunities where he could made won a lot of money.

-Advices for the visit:
+Tips for the visit:

 Our advice is to start the visit by the museum located under the cathedral where you will be able to see the different models of the project and see how Gaudí has over the years gone from a classic project to a fantastic construction.

 You will also be able to understand some of the technical solutions adopted by Gaudí for the construction and the methods he developed for material resistance calculations.